SamuelR2129/google-homepage/README.md

 # google-homepage
-A Google search page mirror
+A Google search page mirror using CSS and HTML.